JuniorElder/GriftlandsExpanded/README.md

 19 battle and 8 negotiation cards for Sal

-8 battle and 4 negotiation cards for Rook
+13 battle and 8 negotiation cards for Rook

 3 new bosses for Sal's story

 2 new boss for Rook's story

-Item rewards for killing new bosses
+Item rewards for killing the new bosses

 Generous amount of typos and inconsistent formatting